Bell Qualifier DLX Review

 Wind Noise

-Concerning the noise level when wearing the helmet, of course there's wind noise, it's part of riding a motorcycle.
-That being said, reviews show that the Qualifier DLX is not the noisiest helmet on the market, nor is it the quietest.
+Concerning the noise level, of course there's wind noise, it's part of riding a motorcycle.
+That being said, reviews show that the Qualifier DLX is not the noisiest helmet on the market, but it's not the quietest.
 There is a padded wind collar that helps reduce wind and road noise.
 To me, the wind noise is acceptable.

 Blue Tooth and Intercom